BhargavA29/Modular-Login-System-withUI/README.md

 * Screenshots
 * License

+## Important Note

+For the Backend Directory, Refer my other Repository https://github.com/BhargavA29/Modular-Login-System-withoutUI

 ## Features
 * User Registration with Username, Email, and Password
 * User Login with Email and Password